 LTP Security

 NOTE – This specification defines authentication mechanisms that can be used to ensure the identity of a sending LTP engine.
-The management of key material is via the management information base of the LTP node.
+The management of key material is via the management information base of the LTP engine.
 Future CCSDS work may define a more comprehensive security architecture that could require changes to the security mechanisms described here.
 Such updates will be addressed in future versions of this specification.

+NOTE – Since this specification was published, new security mechanisms have emerged or are being developed and standardized in CCSDS for the data link layer (reference SDLS – informative reference?) and the bundle layer (BPSec).
+Implementors may want to omit LTP security in favor of the newer capabilities.

 Compliant LTP implementations may implement the authentication mechanisms defined in section 2.1 of RFC 5327.